 To cultivate a love of reading, Kindergarteners are introduced to the library through weekly story-time sessions. .
 Children also check out and bring home books from the school library.

-Each Kindergartner is assigned an Eighth Grade Buddy.
+Each kindergartener is assigned an eighth grade buddy.
 This popular program offers support to our “little ones” as they get to know and trust an older student while building a school-wide sense of community.
-Activities include; apple pie baking, blessing of our stuffed animals, pumpkin carving, Easter egg hunt and May Crowning.
+Together these students share many activities throughout the year including: apple pie baking, blessing of their stuffed animals, pumpkin carving, Easter Egg Hunt and May Crowning.
+The eighth grade buddies also serve as role models to teach the kindergarteners how to act and behave in church.